American badger: Description

 The American badger has most of the general characteristics common to badgers; with stocky and low-slung bodies with short, powerful legs, they are identifiable by their huge foreclaws (measuring up to 5 cm in length) and distinctive head markings.

 American badgers possess morphological characteristics that enable them to be good fossorial specialists, such as a conical head, bristles on the ears, and nictitating membranes in the eyes.
 American badgers have powerful forelimbs.
 They also possess a strong humerus and large bony processes for the attachment of muscles.
 The mechanical advantage in badger forelimbs is increased by the specialized olecranon process and bones such as the radius and metacarpals.

 Measuring generally between 60 and 75 cm in length, males of the species are slightly larger than females.
 They may attain an average weight of roughly 6.3 to 7.2 kg for females and up to 8.6 kg for males.
 Northern subspecies such as T. t. jeffersonii are heavier than the southern subspecies.
 In the fall, when food is plentiful, adult male badgers can reach up to 11.5 to 15 kg.
 In some northern populations, females can average 9.5 kg.

 Except for the head, the American badger is covered with a grizzled, brown, black and white coat of coarse hair or fur, giving almost a mixed brown-tan appearance.
 The coat aids in camouflage in grassland habitat.
 Its triangular face shows a distinctive black and white pattern, with brown or blackish "badges" marking the cheeks and a white stripe extending from the nose to the base of the head.
 In the subspecies T. t. berlandieri, the white head stripe extends the full length of the body, to the base of the tail.

 Diet

 The American badger is a fossorial carnivore.
 It preys predominantly on pocket gophers (Geomyidae), ground squirrels (Spermophilus), moles (Talpidae), marmots (Marmota), prairie dogs (Cynomys), pika (Ochotona), woodrats (Neotoma), kangaroo rats (Dipodomys), deer mice (Peromyscus), and voles (Microtus), often digging to pursue prey into their dens, and sometimes plugging tunnel entrances with objects.
-The American badger is a significant predator of snakes, including rattlesnakes, and is considered the most important predator of rattlesnakes in South Dakota.
+The American badger is a significant predator of snakes, including rattlesnakes, and is considered their most important predator in South Dakota.
 They also prey on ground-nesting birds, such as the bank swallow, or sand martin (Riparia riparia), and the burrowing owl (Athene cunicularia), lizards, amphibians, carrion, fish, skunks (Mephitis and Spilogale), insects (including bees and honeycomb), and some plant foods, such as corn (Zea mais), peas, green beans, mushrooms and other fungi, and sunflower seeds (Helianthus).